Dr. Giuliana Sorce

 Curriculum Vitae

-Giuliana Sorce studied American Studies (Johannes Gutenberg-Universität Mainz) and Professional Communication Studies (Purdue University) in Germany and the US.
-As the recipient of a full doctoral scholarship, Giuliana Sorce earned her PhD in Mass Communication & Women’s, Gender and Sexuality Studies from the Donald P. Bellisario College of Communications at Penn State University.
-Her grant-supported dissertation project “Watching out for media: An institutional ethnographic perspective on the feminist-democratic media activism of Media Monitoring Africa” is based on fieldwork in Johannesburg, South Africa.
-Several of her dissertation chapters have appeared in international journals.
+Giuliana Sorce studied American Studies (BA, 2011) and Professional Communication Studies (MSc, 2014) in Germany und the US.
+As the recipient of a full doctoral scholarship, Giuliana Sorce graduated earned her degree in Mass Communications and Women’s, Gender & Sexuality Studies (PhD, 2017) an der Penn State University.
+Her grant-supported dissertation project „Watching out for media: An institutional ethnographic perspective on the feminist-democratic media activism of Media Monitoring Africa” is based on fieldwork in Johannesburg, Südafrika.
+All chapters of her dissertation are published in international journals.

-Next to offering regular courses in media methods, Giuliana Sorce teaches coursework in media theory and analysis.
-In 2014, her pedagogical innovations and service learning projects earned her a teaching award.
+Next to offering regular courses in media methods, Giuliana Sorce teaches coursework in media theory and analysis (mostly in English) at the undergraduate level, and within the Publics and Responsibility track at the MA level.
+In 2014, she won a teaching award for her pedagogical innovations and service learning projects.
 She has taught at leading international institutions (Manchester University, Södertörn University, Erasmus University Rotterdam) and has experience in online teaching and curricular development.

 Since 2018, Giuliana Sorce is a postdoctoral scholar within the unit “Transformations of Media Cultures” (Prof. Dr. Tanja Thomas).
-She is associated member of the Hans-Böckler-Doctoral Program “right-wing politics and exclusionary solidarities.”
-In 2020, she was selected as a fellow in the Athene program for outstanding emerging scholars, supporting her habilitation endeavors.
+As the Institute of Media Studies’ international coordinator, she supports exchange students and researchers.
+From 2018-2021, she was associated member of the Hans-Böckler-Foundation’s graduate program “right-wing politics and exclusionary solidarities.”
+From 2020-2022, she fellow in the Athene program for outstanding emerging scholars.
+Her cumulative habilitation project focuses on transnational (digital) climate activism.